Hello! my name is Alyse Gilbert.

 I nerd-out over:

-Americanos, travel, blueberry scones, live tunes, Scandinavian and Italian interior design, records, Manchego cheese, the concept of “hygge”, ceramics, a beautiful font paring, Pinot Noir, “nesting”, open spaces, typography, and above all a good meal with friends and family.
+Americanos, travel, blueberry scones, sixities soul, Scandinavian design, records, “hygge”, ceramics, a solid font-pairing, Pinot Noir, libraries, and above all a good meal with friends and family.

 Inspiration and inspirers:

-Mauja Waldia, Barak Obama, Frida Kahlo, Cindy Sherman, René Magritte, Alexander Calder, Frank Gehry, Rodney Smith, Frank Lloyd Wright, Richard Avedon, Hans J. Wegner, Patti Smith, Molly Cranna, George Harrison, Henri Matisse, Joan Didion, Aaron Draplin, Loveis Wise, Joan Miró, Zadie Smith, Diane Arbus, Rupi Kaur, Lotta Nieminen, Jean Jullien, Kelli Anderson, Heather Day, Roxanne Gay.
+Mauja Waldia, Barack Obama, Leonard Cohen, Esther Perel, Frida Kahlo, Cindy Sherman, Alexander Calder, Frank Gehry, Rodney Smith, Richard Avedon, Hans J. Wegner, Patti Smith, Molly Cranna, George Harrison, Henri Matisse, Joan Didion, Aaron Draplin, Loveis Wise, Joan Miró, Zadie Smith, Diane Arbus, Rupi Kaur, Lotta Nieminen, Jean Jullien, Kelli Anderson, Heather Day, Roxanne Gay.

 At the end of the Day…